zsscode/2019-Spring-DL/README.md

 **Module I: Introduction to Machine Learning (will conclude with ‘the’ test)**
 * Python and Numpy Basics
-* Introduction to Feedforward NNs and CNNs
+* Feedforward NNs and CNNs using Keras

 **Module II: Fundamentals of Deep Learning**